 Problem: "Provided nursing care" without specifics

-Solution: Specify patient population, acuity level, and specialized skills used
+Solution: Specify patient population, acuity level, and specialized skills used.

 No Specialty Highlighting